shubhamkanungoo007/glofox/README.md

-# Glofox-Like System Setup Guide
+# Glofox API Setup Guide

 ## Prerequisites
 - Install [XAMPP](https://www.apachefriends.org/) or any local server with PHP and MySQL support.